epiverse-trace/research-compendium/episodes/definitions.Rmd

 ## How to use these concepts?

-Often used interchangeably but use them differently can help to differentiate the characteristics of a project:
+Often used interchangeably but use them differently can help to differentiate the characteristics of a project ([Ref](https://merely-useful.tech/py-rse/index.html#intro-big-picture)):

 - We can have open science projects without documentation, thus not reproducible.